wuran030/wuran.github.io/_pages/about-en.md

 <span class='anchor' id='about-me'></span>

+Hello everyone,

-Hello everyone!
-I am currently pursuing a Ph.D. degree in Carbon Neutrality Science and Technology in the major of Energy and Environment at Southeast University.
-As first author, I have published more than ten papers in journals such as Annals of Operations Research, IEEE Transactions on Engineering Management, Nonlinear Dynamics, Journal of Environmental Management, Chaos, Solitons & Fractals, Journal of Forecasting, and International Review of Economics & Finance.
-Additionally, I have participated in multiple projects funded by the National Natural Science Foundation of China and the Jiangsu Provincial Social Science Foundation (Major).
+I am currently pursuing a PhD in Carbon Neutrality Science and Technology at the School of Energy and Environment, Southeast University.
+As the first author, I have published over ten papers in prestigious journals, including *Annals of Operations Research*, *IEEE Transactions on Engineering Management*, *Nonlinear Dynamics*, *Journal of Environmental Management*, *Chaos, Solitons & Fractals*, *Journal of Forecasting*, and *International Review of Economics & Finance*.
+Additionally, I have participated in multiple projects funded by the National Natural Science Foundation of China and major grants from the Jiangsu Provincial Social Science Foundation.

 My research interests include:
 - Platform Economy